obsidian-html/obsidian-html.github.io/__src/vault_v3/Demonstrations/Removing obsidian comments.md

 ## Behavior
 ```
-Obisidian has a comment system: everything between %% is a comment and will not be shown in view mode
+Obsidian has a comment system: everything between %% is a comment and will not be shown in view mode

 Text
 %%